I’m Peter Bremner. I’m a respiratory physician and I’ve been part of the Advisory Board for about 10 years.

 Exposure to some of the triggers of asthma can also increase the risk of an attack, so if you know what triggers your asthma, and particularly if you’re not taking your reliever, you’re at much greater risk of an attack.
 If you expose yourself to those triggers, and we’ve talked about some of those before, such as pets, dust, grass, whatever the trigger is that sets off your particular asthma which varies between individuals.

 It’s very important that you use your puffers correctly and asthma drugs are available in a wide range of devices, some of which are very hard to use.
 Unfortunately, GPs are not particularly good at using these devices either but it is important that you show your doctor how you’re using it and be sure at least that you’re using it as well as you can.
 If there is a problem with your technique then you need to change the device.

-There are websites available certainly in Australia where you can review videos of how to use puffers correctly and you just need to google “puffer technique” or go on to the Asthma Foundation website and you’ll see links to videos in which you can view other people using the puffer.
-But it is important that you ask someone to watch you do it because even if you think you’re doing it correctly it’s very common for you to be using it incorrectly.
+There are websites available certainly in Australia where you can review videos of how to use puffers correctly.
+You just need to google “puffer technique” or go on to the Asthma Foundation website, and you’ll see links to videos in which you can view other people using the puffer.
+But it is important that you ask someone to watch you do it, because even if you think you’re doing it correctly, it’s very common for you to be using it incorrectly.